wlillisdev/quiz-master/README.md

 __Footer__

   - The footer is simple and clean design it is the same on all pages of the website.
-  - It contains 3 social media platforms as requested by Hudson Homes they will also open in a new window to allow easy navigation for the user.
+  - It contains 3 social media platforms as requested by Quizz Master they will also open in a new window to allow easy navigation for the user.
-  - The main aim of the footer is to increase engagement with visitors and get them to view new projects that are currently been built and showcase previous projects.With the goal of building confidence with new customers & getting them to subscribe to the various social channels.
-This is done with a simple text in the footer, Follow Our Recent Projects On.
+  - The main aim of the footer is to increase engagement with visitors.With the goal of getting the user to subscribe to the channel in order to get updates on new quizzes.

  ![Footer Bar](assets/readme/footer.png)